wilsonmar/wilsonmar.github.io/_posts/2016-07-13-evangelism_dependencies.md

 {% include l18n.html %}
 {% include _toc.html %}

-This diagram is an example of the <strong>deliverables</strong> necessary for evangelism:
+This diagram is an example of the <strong>deliverables</strong> necessary for professional evangelism:

 <amp-youtube data-videoid="6bwD55vOB38"
 layout="responsive" width="480" height="270"></amp-youtube>